 In July the Group holds a Summer Jazz Gig where Yamaha sponsors the 'Yamaha Jazz Scholarships'.
 These Scholarships are awarded annually to final year jazz graduates nominated by the six conservatoires of music in the UK that offer a full-time degree course in jazz.
 They are prestigious awards for the musicians and a chance for us to take note of exciting and talented young people who we are likely to hear more from in the future.

-Huw Williams (bass), Royal Welsh College of Music & Drama
+Dan Smith - (alto saxophone) - Royal Welsh College of Music and Drama

 But the Group is involved in more than arranging the events described above.
 Michael Connarty explains:

 'APPJAG has been engaged in the serious business of contributing to government policy, and even European Union policy on matters as diverse as the changes in the Licensing Laws; the funding for Jazz as a music genre; the need for more allocation of time on radio for jazz music, and the campaign to extend the payment time for auditory copyright from its present 50 years to at least 95 years.'